 A perfect example of a much more efficient user interface.
 Fewer steps are required and thereby a better experience.

-As a cognitive ergonomist at Aan Zee Communications, I do research, design, speak and write about user interfaces and usability.
+Design Lead at Incision.
 My background: Industrial Design and Psychology at the University of Twente, graduated at Philips in midair pointing for the next generation TV's, Apple Design Award for CSSEdit, usability researcher at MetrixLab and blogger.